Finding Theme Communities from Database Networks: Related Works

+The elegance of $k$-truss attracts much research attention.
+Wang~\emph{et~al.}~\cite{wang2012truss} proposed two memory efficient methods to find $k$-trusses for all possible values of $k$ in unweighted simple networks.
+Huang~\emph{et~al.}~\cite{huang2016truss} proposed $(k,\gamma)$-truss to extend the concept of $k$-truss from deterministic networks to probabilistic networks.
+Huang~\emph{et~al.}~\cite{huang2014querying} designed an online community search method to query $k$-trusses by vertices.

+The above methods do not consider attributes of vertices, thus the detected communities may be hard to interpret due to the heterogeneity of vertex attributes~\cite{huang2017attribute}.
+One may also wonder whether we can enumerate theme communities by finding $k$-trusses in each of the simple networks induced by a pattern.
+However, this is impractical because a DBN may contain an exponential number of patterns.

-A vertex attributed network is a network where each vertex is associated with a set of items.
-Vertex attributed network clustering aims to find cohesive communities such that all vertices within the same community contain the same set of items.
+\nop{ A vertex attributed network is a special database network such that each vertex database contains only one transaction.
+Many methods were proposed to find communities such that all vertices in the same community contain the same pattern. }

-Various methods were proposed to solve this problem.
-Among them, the frequent pattern mining based methods have been proved to be effective.
-Berlingerio~\emph{et~al.}~\cite{berlingerio2013abacus} proposed ABACUS to find multi-dimensional communities by mining frequent closed itemsets from multi-dimensional community memberships.
-Moser~\emph{et~al.}~\cite{moser2009mining} devised CoPaM to efficiently find all maximal cohesive communities by exploiting various pruning strategies.
-Prado~\emph{et~al.}~\cite{prado2013mining} designed several interestingness measures and the corresponding mining algorithms for cohesive communities.
-Moosavi~\emph{et~al.}~\cite{moosavi2016community} applied frequent pattern mining to find cohesive groups of users who share similar features.
-There are also effective methods that are based on graph weighting~\cite{steinhaeuser2008community, cruz2011semantic}, structural embedding~\cite{combe2012combining, dang2012community}, random walk~\cite{zhou2009graph}, statistical inference~\cite{balasubramanyan2011block,yang2013community}, matrix compression~\cite{akoglu2012pics}, subspace clustering~\cite{gunnemann2011db,wang2016semantic}, and $(k, d)$-truss detection~\cite{huang2017attribute}.
+Vertex attributed network clustering methods aim to find communities such that all vertices in the same community contain the same pattern and are densely connected.
+ABACUS~\cite{berlingerio2013abacus} finds multi-dimensional communities by mining frequent itemsets.
+CoPaM~\cite{moser2009mining} uses pruning methods to find maximal cohesive communities.
+Prado~\emph{et~al.}~\cite{prado2013mining} designed interestingness measures to find cohesive communities.
+Moosavi~\emph{et~al.}~\cite{moosavi2016community} used frequent pattern mining to find cohesive groups of users sharing similar features.
+Huang~\emph{et~al.}~\cite{huang2017attribute} formulated the ATC problem, which finds a community containing a query vertex.
+The ATC problem is NP-hard~\cite{huang2017attribute} and is substantially different from our problem, because our goal is to enumerate all theme communities, and even counting the number of theme communities in a DBN is \#P-hard.
+There are also effective methods \nop{\todo{For what?} based on }that detect communities in vertex attributed networks by graph weighting~\cite{steinhaeuser2008community, cruz2011semantic}, structural embedding~\cite{combe2012combining, dang2012community}, statistical inference~\cite{balasubramanyan2011block,yang2013community} and subspace clustering~\cite{gunnemann2011db,wang2016semantic}.

-All these methods mentioned above cannot exploit the rich and useful information of item co-occurrences and pattern frequencies in a database network.
+\nop{Comparing with a vertex attributed network, the major strength of a database network is the pattern frequency that accurately measures the significance of a pattern.}